wallstreetcn/vue-ssr-boilerplate/README.md

 ```
 That's it.

 Files will be output to `dist` folder.
-In `npm run dev:ssr` mode, files are output to `tmp` folder.
+In `npm run dev` mode, files are output to `tmp` folder.

 ## Run in Production
 ```sh
 node server.js
 ```

-In production,
+In production, instead of serving static assets by SSR server, you should setup a nginx to serve static assets for performance reason.

 ## Configuration